ThomasToka/MarlinFirmware/README.md

 This firmware is installable as every other firmware.

 Note:
 Touch display firmware 1.0.2 or 1.0.3 is required.
-But if you have the recent vendor firmware running you should have already one this touch firmware versions installed and be fine.
+But if you have the recent vendor firmware running you should have already one of this touch firmware versions installed and be fine.

 The folder for the F4 installation on the sdcard is STM32F4_UPDATE .
 Put the firmware inside this folder on a 4096kb formated sdcard.

 Reboot your printer.

 -------------------------------------------------------------------------------------------------------------------